Advancing Early College

 Massachusetts’ Early College Initiative has the potential to close opportunity gaps for students and support education equity across the state.
 Robust Early College programs create opportunities for students to earn college credits, explore new pathways, and develop their ability to navigate higher education.
 While the potential for impact and scale are exciting, the risks are high.
 For students, a negative experience in Early College courses has implications for a student’s transcript as well as their confidence and sense of belonging in college.
 For districts, Early College requires significant financial investment and staff capacity to develop partnerships, build out the program, and ensure student access and success.

-With so much at stake, OneGoal Massachusetts has developed a two-day workshop for Early College school teams to get under the hood of their programs by examining strengths, assessing gaps and creating actionable improvement plans.
-OneGoal has partnered with early college programs across Massachusetts and Houston leading to notable successes in course completion, attendance, and post secondary enrollment rates.
-Led by OneGoal Staff who are practiced in supporting Early College programs both in Massachusetts and Texas, school teams will walk away from this experience with concrete and practical strategies, solutions, and timely next steps for improving their programs.
-The timing is designed to support designated programs to plan for the coming school year and be positioned to complete their end of year evaluation.
+With so much at stake, OneGoal has developed a one-day workshop for Early College school teams to get under the hood of their programs by examining strengths, assessing gaps, and creating actionable improvement plans.
+OneGoal has partnered with Early College programs across Massachusetts and in Houston, Texas, leading to notable successes in course completion, attendance, and postsecondary enrollment rates.
+Led by OneGoal staff who are practiced in supporting Early College programs both in Massachusetts and Texas, the workshop will equip school teams with concrete and practical strategies, solutions, and timely next steps for improving their programs.
+The timing is designed to support designated programs plan for the coming school year and be positioned to complete their end of year evaluation.

 This practitioner-centered experience is ideal for high school and higher education administrators who are responsible for design and implementation of an Early College program.
 This includes: